tyhal/tyhal.com/README.md

 # tyhal.com

-using jetpack compose web just to try it out
+using astro + shadcn to try it out